elc1798/elc1798.github.io/_posts/2017-05-21-Project-Libra-First-Draft-Chapter-1-Part-1.md

 screaming at frustrating customers.
 It was almost impossible for me to function.
 The briefcase that Orthus had brought me contained a passport, credit card, and SIM card.
 My alias was "Alice Nakamura": Revenant usually issued fake identities that matched our actual nationalities.
-In my case, my father was Japanese, and my mother was French.
+In my case, my father was from Nihon, and my mother was Parisia.
 Close enough.

 I wore a loose fitting grey T-shirt, a pair of blue denim short shorts, and a black sneakers.
-My hair was in a loose bun, held together with a hair clip, with a long, thin strip of hair flowing down the left side of my face.
+My ponytail was twisted into a loose bun, held together with a hair clip, with a long, thin strip of hair flowing down the left side of my face.
 The hot summer sun beamed down on me. *Ugh... it's so hot.* I walked around some more, trying to find something interesting to do.
-I checked the time on my phone: 12:17 PM.
-*I should get some lunch soon, probably.
+I checked the time on my phone: 12:17 PM.  *I should get some lunch soon, probably.
 Where am I right now?* I looked around for a street sign. *44th and 8th, huh?
 Wasn't that Italian place on 42nd and 8th?* I walked down two blocks, wading through many a tourist group until I saw the place: La Trattoria Euphoria.

 "Hello there, young lady, would that be a table for one?"
 The waiter greeted me as I entered.